 The precedents of change do not look good, I must admit.
-But the truths conveyed have not looked great either.
+But the truths conveyed by past suppositions of change have not looked great either.

 For example, Greta Thunberg’s attempts to combat climate change are misplaced because her truth is.
 Climate change is a consequence of nature’s irreversible entropy at its cause.
 And one ought not to expect to fix the causation of climate change from the noble attempts to diminish its many undesirable consequences.

 My point is, the possibility of change should not be correlated to the many precedents attempting to sell nature’s untruths.